Khalique13/BandgapIP_Design_VSDOpen21_Workshop/README.md

 ![Screenshot from 2021-10-21 12-52-29](https://user-images.githubusercontent.com/80625515/138246129-68ef3b3c-3e79-4a7e-9af7-6a1c7ad7eb5b.png)

-- If the channel length modulation is negligible, the current hardly depends on supply voltage.
+- If the channel length modulation is negligible, the current hardly depends on the supply voltage.
 - The main issue in supply independent biasing is the existence of degenerate bias points.
 - There are two stable operating points
     - Iin = Iout = 0A (undesired operating point)